The 78

+The 78 stretches from Roosevelt Road south to 16th Street, and Clark Street west to the Chicago River.
+Ping Tom Memorial Park is adjacent to its south, and St. Charles Air Line Bridge is on the opposing river bank.

-In June 2025, the owner of the Chicago Fire FC soccer team proposed to build a soccer stadium on the site.
+In June 2025, the owner of the Chicago Fire soccer team proposed to build a soccer stadium on the site, and the Chicago Fire held a groundbreaking ceremony on March 3, 2026 for McDonald's Park, expected to be completed in time for the 2028 soccer season.

 History

-The mixed use development notion of 2018 in The 78 was to be located on a 62-acre parcel of land just south of Downtown Chicago and north of Chinatown.
+The planned mixed use development is located on a 62-acre parcel of land just south of Downtown Chicago and north of Chinatown.
 The area is bordered by Roosevelt Road to the north, Clark Street to the east, 16th Street to the south, and the South Branch of the Chicago River to the west.

-Much of the land was created through landfills in the 1920s as part of a $9 million realignment of the South Branch of the Chicago River.
-The area then became a railyard for trains traveling to or from either the Grand Central station or LaSalle Street station.
+Much of the land was created through landfills in the 1920s as part of a $9 million realignment of the River.
+The area then became a railyard for trains traveling to or from Grand Central station and LaSalle Street station.

 The railyard was eventually demolished in the 1970s, forming a 62-acre vacant lot.
 The former railyard remained in limbo for decades.
 In 2001, Tony Rezko bought the entire land for mixed-use development.
 His plan did not come to fruition and he eventually sold the land in 2005.

-Many plans have been proposed or discussed for this site.
+Many plans have been proposed or discussed for the site.
 Related Midwest acquired the land in 2016.